 - Location: 1103 Spring St, Paso Robles, CA 93446

-The history found below is largely from their website you can read here.
+The history found below is mainly from their website you can read here.

-Paso Robles became widely know in the 1800’s due to the thought to be healing hot mineral springs in the area.
-From 1844-1864 there was the Hot Springs Hotel owned by the Blackburn Brothers and Drury James who was the infamous Jesse James’ uncle.
-Legend has it that Jesse James hid out here and would escape in the under ground tunnels that ran under the Inn.
-In 1886 the railroad arrived to Paso Robles bringing a lot of travelers and in 1889 the city of Paso Robles is incorporated.
+Paso Robles became widely known in the 1800s as it was thought to have healing hot mineral springs in the area.
+From 1844-1864 there was the Hot Springs Hotel owned by the Blackburn Brothers and Drury James, who was the infamous Jesse James’ uncle.
+Legend has it that Jesse James hid out here and would escape in the underground tunnels that ran under the Inn.
+In 1886 the railroad arrived at Paso Robles, bringing a lot of travelers, and in 1889, the city of Paso Robles is incorporated.

-In 1913 Ignace Paderewski, a famous pianist from Poland, discovered Paso Robles and the hotel for it’s healing waters, suggested by a friend when he couldn’t play piano any longer due to pain in his hands.
+In 1913 Ignace Paderewski, a famous pianist from Poland discovered Paso Robles and the hotel for its healing waters.
+It was suggested by a friend when he couldn’t play the piano any longer due to pain in his hands.
 He stayed at the Inn often and bought land there.
-In late 1920’s many celebrities stayed at the Inn while filming western movies – most notably John Wayne.
-Other celebrities traveled by rail to relax in style and enjoy the hot springs (Bob Hope, Judy Garland, John Barrymore).
+In the late 1920s, many celebrities stayed at the Inn while filming western movies – most notably John Wayne.
+Other stars traveled by rail to relax in style and enjoy the hot springs (Bob Hope, Judy Garland, John Barrymore).